 Header Bidding 101 and Unified Ad Marketplace (UAM)

-Publishers who monetize their websites through display ads are increasingly using header bidding.
+Publishers who monetize their websites through display ads have been successfully using header bidding for a number of years.
 In this post, we’ll unpack header bidding for publishers and introduce the benefits of Unified Ad Marketplace (UAM).

 What is header bidding?